robbiesherre67/ai-chat-demo/README.md

 # 🔮 Multi-Model AI Chat Demo

+This Space runs a Gradio chat UI with a model dropdown.

+# 🔮 Multi-Model AI Chat Demo

 This repo shows how to build a **Gradio chat UI** with multiple large language models and deploy it publicly.

 - **Backend/UI:** Python + Gradio (Hugging Face Spaces)